Prepare now for your 2018 home purchase!

-There are four major things to think about before you are truly out there house hunting.
+There are three major things to think about before you are truly out there house hunting.

-Credit scores are one of the major components that determine what type of loan you can utilize, how much you will need as a down payment, and what you can afford on a monthly basis.
+Credit scores help determine the type of loan you can utilize, how much you will need as a down payment, and what you can afford on a monthly basis.
 Obviously, the higher your credit score the better.
 If you haven’t already pulled a credit report, you should do that immediately.
 You can request credit scores directly from the three credit bureaus (TransUnion, Equifax, and Experian) although there may be a charge to do so.
 You are also entitled to a once-a-year free report from Annual Credit Report website.
 Another option is to contact your bank or mortgage broker and request that they pull your credit information.

 You are going to need not only the score but also all the details behind it.
 This will help you to understand what might be needed to improve your numbers.
 Perhaps there are items on your report which are there in error.
 There may be a bill you paid that is showing up as not paid.
 Whatever the case, it may take some time to improve your scores, so getting a jump on this activity is important!